matt9j/www-personal/content/recipes/scratch-waffles.md

 rolling the dice on allergies or settling for a mix we felt just didn't taste as good.

-Our friends K. and T. made these waffles for us at a DnD night though, and they were phenomenal!
+Our friends Kim and Tal made these waffles for us at a DnD night though, and they were phenomenal!
 Better than Bisquick with a nice chewy texture and lots of flavor, our new staple.
 Is the yogurt magic???
 Probably...